The Adventure of the Gloria Scott: Film and television

 The story was adapted as a 1923 short film for the Sherlock Holmes Stoll film series, with Eille Norwood as Sherlock Holmes and Hubert Willis as Dr Watson.

 The 1954–1955 Sherlock Holmes television series starring Ronald Howard as Holmes and H. Marion Crawford as Watson loosely adapted the story for its episode "The Case of the Blind Man's Bluff", changing the name of the ship to the "Gloria North".
 It retains elements from the story, such as a respectable character with a tattoo he has tried to erase but which Holmes observes anyway (in the episode, the tattoo was the initials "G.N." for "Gloria North" rather than "J.A.").
-The episode was later remade, retaining the plot structure and much of the dialogue, for the 1980 American-Polish series Sherlock Holmes and Dr Watson starring Geoffrey Whitehead, which was also produced by Sheldon Reynolds.
+The episode was later remade, retaining the plot structure and much of the dialogue, for the 1980 American-Polish series Sherlock Holmes and Doctor Watson starring Geoffrey Whitehead, which was also produced by Sheldon Reynolds.

 "The Gloria Scott" was a 2001 episode of the animated series Sherlock Holmes in the 22nd Century, in which the titular prison ship was a spacecraft en route to the Moon.

 In the 2014 episode "The Empty Hearse", the first episode of the third series of the BBC television series Sherlock, Dr Watson's fiancee, Mary Morstan, solves a coded text message on a cellphone by reading every third word.
 In the fourth series episode "The Final Problem" in 2017, it is revealed that Holmes had a childhood friend named Victor Trevor.